kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 --- abstract

-This document specifies a polyfill of QUIC version 1 that runs on top of bi-directional streams such as TLS.
+This document specifies QMux version 1.
+QMux version 1 provides, over bi-directional streams such as TLS, the same set of stream and datagram operations that applications rely upon in QUIC version 1.

 --- middle